swiss-avalanches/swiss-avalanches.github.io/extraction/index.md

 <div class="spacing" style="height: 15px;"></div>

 - **region detection**: using color detection we extracted the contour of each region.
 - **pixel to geo location projection**: once we had contours of the regions in the image (by pixels) we had to transform those into geolocated regions.
 To do so, we learned a mapping from pixel to geolocations.
 We took 6 points  of references on the image and on Google maps (blue dots above).
-Note that 3 would have been enough to constraint the problem, but with least square solver we could average out our small mistakes at picking pixel location of the landmarks.
+Note that 3 would have been enough to constraint the problem, but with the least square solver we could average out our small mistakes at picking pixel location of the landmarks.
 - **GeoJSON creation and website**: to visualize the regions, we transformed them into GeoJSON, smoothed these polygons and displayed them as interactive map overlays.

 <div class="container-fluid"> <!-- If Needed Left and Right Padding in 'md' and 'lg' screen means use container class -->